dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Force-of-Multi-Layer-Perceptron.md

 <span class='green'>I-know-nothing:</span> Thank you Master, I follow.

 <span class='red'>I-know-everything:</span> Now you are in for a treat.
 As you have learn about what different terms and functions are used to train a neural network.
-We will dive-in implementation using <span class='yellow'>Keras saber</span>.
-Here backpropogation is already implemented i.e. you only need to design forward pass and loss(or error) function, the framework does the heavy lifting to calculate backward pass.
+We will dive-in implementation using <span class='yellow'>Keras</span>.
+Here backpropogation is already implemented i.e. you only need to design forward pass and loss(or error) function, the framework does the heavy lifting to calculate backward pass and propogate it to all layers.

 ### Recap

 - We looked into what is MLP
 - What are different layers in MLP
-- What is forward propogation and backward propogation(pass)
+- What is forward propogation and backward propogation(pass) and how each of them work
 - What is meant by training a neural network or in this case MLP
 - How does neural network learn to classify images
+- Scary backprop equations, loss function and role of biases
 - Different types of activation functions and role of non-linear functions like ReLu, Sigmoid, etc
+- Role of optimizers
-- Different types of optimization algorithms required to train NN and need for optimizers
+- Different types of optimization algorithms required to train NN

 ---